-- Cajun seasoning– To save precious space in your spice drawer, I recommend making this homemade Cajun seasoning blend.
-In addition to this recipe, you can use the seasoning for dishes like Cajun Shrimp and Rice and Cajun Hot Crab Dip.
+- Cajun seasoning– To save some money and get the best flavor from your spice blend, I recommend making your own creole seasoning.
+In addition to this recipe, you can use the seasoning for dishes like Cajun shrimp and rice and Cajun hot crab dip.

 - Rice– Any long grain white rice will work perfectly.
 I like to use basmati.
 If you prefer brown rice, you can substitute it for the white.
 However, it requires a different rice to liquid ratio.
 For the best results, follow the directions on the package of rice.

 Video: Making dirty rice

 Making this Cajun rice recipe is extremely easy.
 It’s as simple as sauteing celery and onion with chicken livers in a bit of bacon fat.
 Then, add the uncooked rice, seasoning blend, and chicken stock and let it simmer until the rice is fluffy!